 • In the bowl of a stand mixer fitted with the dough hook or in a large bowl by hand, combine the warm water, instant yeast, sugar, oil, salt and 2 cups of the flour.

-• Begin mixing, and continue to add the rest of the flour gradually until the dough has pulled away from the sides of the bowl.
-Begin kneading the dough for 4-5 minutes in a stand mixer (7-9 minutes by hand).
+• Begin mixing, and continue to add remaining flour gradually until the dough has pulled away from the sides of the bowl.

 • Place the dough in a lightly greased bowl and cover.
-Let the dough rise until doubled, 1-2 hours.
+Let the dough rise until doubled, 1 to 2 hours.

-• Lightly punch down the dough and turn it out onto a lightly greased countertop.
+• Turn the dough out onto a lightly greased countertop.

-• Divide the dough into 12 equal pieces (about 2.75 ounces each, more or less), and form the dough into round balls (video tutorial here right at minute marker 2:20).
+• Divide the dough into 12 equal pieces (about 2.75 ounces each, more or less), and form the dough into round balls by cupping your hand around the dough and spinning into a round shape, pinching the bottom to seal any rough edges, if needed (video tutorial here right at minute marker 2:20).

-• Place the rolls in a lightly greased 9X13-inch pan or on a large, rimmed baking sheet lined with parchment or lightly greased.
-Space the rolls about 1/2- to 1-inch apart.
+• Place the rolls in a lightly greased 9X13-inch pan or on a lightly greased half sheet pan.
+Space the rolls about 1/2 to 1-inch apart.

-• Let the rolls rise until very puffy and doubled, about 45 minutes to 1 hour.
+• Cover the rolls loosely with a lightweight towel or greased plastic wrap and let the rolls rise until very puffy and nearly doubled, about 45 minutes to 1 hour.

-• Immediately out of the oven, brush with butter.
+• Immediately out of the oven, brush with butter, if desired.
+Serve warm or at room temperature.

 Notes